hadisafatima/Military-Expenditure-Data-Analysis-Project/README.md

 ---

 ### Dataset Info:
-- The cleaned dataset has 109 rows and 59 columns.
+- The cleaned dataset has 109 rows and 59 columns in Wide Format.
+- The cleaned dataset has 6373 rows and 5 columns in Long Format.
 - This Dataset has 4 types Geographic Locations.
+- The Dataset is a Microsoft Excel (.xlsx) file.

 ---